cbeck88/lua-primer/README.md

 The appveyor build is currently passing, however, two parts of the code were disabled with `#ifdef` and marked `TODO: MSVC` in order to get it to compile and prevent losing ground wrt msvc.

 * There is a problem with an instance of lambda capture and parameter packs (see `bound_function.hpp`)
-  I wasn't able to devise a reasonable workaround here unfortunately.
+  I don't see a reasonable workaround here right now unfortunately.
 The `#ifdef` results in us not using a `pcall` when technically we should.
 It means that a memory allocation error could be fatal, instead of recoverable.
 This is bad, but it's rare that it would actually cause a problem.
 * There is a problem with a trait which detects if a type is nothrow swappable.
   This is really not an essential thing for us,